|What you, the supervisor, should do||How to do it|

-- Background checks are required of external staff hires as part of the pre-employment process.
-The background check is conducted by the UCIPD and consists of a Department of Justice (DOJ) LiveScan and a Department of Motor Vehicles (DMV) check for positions required to drive University vehicles.
+- Background checks are required of external staff hires as part of the pre-employment process and conducted by the UCIPD.
+The background check consists of a Department of Justice (DOJ) LiveScan and a Department of Motor Vehicles (DMV) check for positions required to drive University vehicles.

-- HR will provide the new employee with all forms and instructions for the DOJ LiveScan process..
+- HR will ask the candidate/new hire for the job number, and will then provide the new employee with all forms and instructions for the DOJ LiveScan process

 - If the position requires driving a University vehicle, UCIPD will also conduct a California DMV check.